BloomTech-Labs/human-rights-first-police-ds-a/README.md

 ## Notebooks
 There are two notebooks pertaining to the model:
- - `BertModel.ipynb`: trains a BERT instance based on the data given to it from the `training` table in our database
+ - `BertModel.ipynb`: trains a BERT instance based on the data given to it from the `training` table in our `postgres` AWS database
  - `BertPerformance.ipynb`: used for statistical analysis and to calculate model performance metrics (i.e. binary and multi-classification confusion matrices, accuracy, etc.)

 These notebooks can be accessed from your virtual environment once all dependencies are installed within it.
 Two additional libraries, Transformers and psycopg2-binary, are both installed after running the first cell in the notebooks.